apache/ozone/hadoop-hdds/docs/content/design/httpfs.md

 # Abstract

-With the HttpFS interface implementation, called Ozone HttpFS, we can provide a REST API - and with that, easy integration for Ozone - for those tools that do not have an easy integration/migration to use the S3 interface or the FileSystem API.
+Ozone HttpFS provides an HttpFS-compatible REST API interface to enable applications that are designed to use [HttpFS](https://hadoop.apache.org/docs/stable/hadoop-hdfs-httpfs/index.html) to interact and integrate with Ozone.

 # Link